astromerik/erik-static-cv/README.md

 * [W3C's HTLM Validator](https://validator.w3.org/) were used to validate the websites HTML code.
 * [W3C's CSS Validator](https://validator.w3.org/) were used to validate the websites CSS code.

 ## Testing

 See [Testing.md](#) for testing done on the website.

 ## Deployment

 As previously mentioned, the website was build using GitPod as IDE.
-The Website has been pushed to GitHub through the GitPod terminal.
+The code has been pushed to GitHub through the GitPod terminal.
-GitHub pages.
+See on top of this page for the commits made in the IDE to follow the progress of building the website.
+After the code has been pushed to GitHub, a live version of the page were deployed using GitHub Pages.

 ## Credits